Soft Mushroom Polenta with Parmesan Cream and Truffle

 Preparation

-Lina's advice:
+Lina's tip:

-- a Sangiovese Riserva : it will create an unbeatable combination that smells of Emilian tradition
+- a Sangiovese Riserva: it will create an unbeatable combination that smells of Emilian tradition